unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Shader.md

 Specifies the strength of the clipping mask.

 ### Transparency Level
-Adjusts the transparency by considering the grayscale level of the clipping mask as an alpha value.
+Adjusts the transparency by considering the gray scale level of the clipping mask as an alpha value.

 ### Use Base Map Alpha as Clipping Mask
 Use Base Map Alpha as Clipping Mask instead of Clipping mask texture.